 Neural Activation of the Heart and Blood Vessels

 As shown in the following table, activation of sympathetic efferent nerves to the heart increases heart rate (positive chronotropy), contractility (positive inotropy), rate of relaxation (increased lusitropy), and conduction velocity (positive dromotropy).
 Parasympathetic effects are opposite.
 Parasympathetic effects on inotropy are weak in the ventricle, but relatively strong in the atria.
-Physiologically, whenever the body activates the sympathetic system, it down regulates parasympathetic activity, and visa versa, so that the activities of these two branches of the autonomic nervous system respond reciprocally.
+When the body activates the sympathetic system, it generally down regulates parasympathetic activity, and visa versa, so that the activities of these two branches of the autonomic nervous system respond reciprocally.

 The overall effect of sympathetic activation is to increase cardiac output, systemic vascular resistance (both arteries and veins), and arterial blood pressure.
 Enhanced sympathetic activity is particularly important during exercise, emotional stress, and during hemorrhagic shock.